rinocloud/rinocloud-matlab/README.md

 **That's it!** You're all set up and ready to go.
 See below for guides to using the different functions in the Rinocloud-MATLAB Interface.

-Here is a super simple example of creating a folder and uploading some files with metadata to Rinocloud
+Here is a simple example of creating a folder and uploading some files with metadata to Rinocloud:

 ```python
 rino.authentication('Your API Token');